Nassim Nicholas Taleb: Academia

 Taleb shifted his career emphasis to mathematical research in 2006.
 Since 2008, he has taught classes at New York University Tandon School of Engineering, as Distinguished Professor of Risk Engineering. and was a Distinguished Research Scholar at the Said Business School BT Center, University of Oxford from 2009 to 2013.
 Taleb also held positions at NYU's Courant Institute of Mathematical Sciences, the University of Massachusetts Amherst, and the London Business School.

-Taleb is Co-Editor in Chief of the academic journal Risk and Decision Analysis since September 2014, jointly teaches regular courses with Paul Wilmott in London, and occasionally participates in teaching courses toward the Certificate in Quantitative Finance.
+Taleb has been Co-Editor in Chief of the academic journal Risk and Decision Analysis since September 2014, jointly teaches regular courses with Paul Wilmott in London, and occasionally participates in teaching courses toward the Certificate in Quantitative Finance.
 He is also a faculty member of the New England Complex Systems Institute.

 Writing career

 Taleb's first non-technical book, Fooled by Randomness, about the underestimation of the role of randomness in life, published in 2001, was selected by Fortune as one of the smartest 75 books known.

 His second non-technical book, The Black Swan, about unpredictable events, was published in 2007, selling close to three million copies, as of February 2011.
 It spent 36 weeks on the New York Times Bestseller list, 17 as hardcover and 19 weeks as paperback, and was translated into 50 languages.
 The book has been credited with predicting the 2008 financial crisis.

 In a 2008 article in The Times, journalist Bryan Appleyard described Taleb as "the hottest thinker in the world".
 Daniel Kahneman proposed the inclusion of Taleb's name among the world's top intellectuals, saying "Taleb has changed the way many people think about uncertainty, particularly in the financial markets.
 His book, The Black Swan, is an original and audacious analysis of the ways in which humans try to make sense of unexpected events."

 A book of aphorisms, The Bed of Procrustes: Philosophical and Practical Aphorisms, was released in December 2010.

 Antifragile: Things That Gain from Disorder was published in November 2012 and Skin in the Game: Hidden Asymmetries in Daily Life was published in February 2018.

 Taleb's five volume philosophical essay on uncertainty, titled Incerto, includes Fooled by Randomness (2001), The Black Swan (2007–2010), The Bed of Procrustes (2010), Antifragile (2012), and Skin in the Game (2018).
 It was originally published in November 2016 including only the first four books.
 The fifth book was added in August 2019.

 Taleb's non-technical writing style has been described as mixing a narrative, often semi-autobiographical style with short philosophical tales and historical and scientific commentary.
 The sales of Taleb's first two books garnered an advance of $4 million, for a follow-up book on anti-fragility.